 Builds on concepts introduced in the Design and Graphic Design classes.
 Learning is focused intensively on the formal elements of art as they are organized by the principles of design within the two and three-dimensional space.
 Course work is based on the exploration of conceptual and technical issues relevant to the project specification and target audience.
 Lab.
-Credits: 3.
-Prerequisite(s): 1020117500 Computer Graphics (C or better) and 1020118100 Graphic Design (C or better) and (1020110900 Design (C or better)).
+Credits: 3.Prerequisites: 1020117500 Computer Graphics (C or better) and 1020118100 Graphic Design (C or better) and (1020110900 Design (C or better) or 2081520900 Design (C or better)).